pulumi/docs/content/docs/guides/continuous-delivery/octopus-deploy.md

 Since Octopus Deploy is a _deployment_ automation server it does not inherit the capabilities of a traditional VCS wherein you have Pull Request or Push builds.
 With Pulumi modifying your infrastructure, you may be interested in running `pulumi preview` first, then run `pulumi up` but only if the `preview` looks right to you.
 One way to do this is, to add a [Manual Intervention and Approval Step](https://octopus.com/docs/deployment-process/steps/manual-intervention-and-approvals).
 With this step, you can effectively pause the deployment of your infrastructure changes until someone has signed-off on it.
 This is desirable in a team-based environment where several members might be making changes.

 ### Variable Sets
-We showed you at a high-level how you could use Project Variables to inject sensitive values in to your deployment process.
-Octopus Deploy also supports [Variable Sets](https://octopus.com/docs/deployment-process/variables/library-variable-sets) which are variables that are common across deployment environments.
+In addition to Project Variables, Octopus Deploy also supports [Variable Sets](https://octopus.com/docs/deployment-process/variables/library-variable-sets) which are variables that are common across deployment environments.
 Variable Sets can be scoped just like regular Project-specific variables.
 [Learn more](https://octopus.com/docs/deployment-process/variables) about all of the ways you can make use of the rich configuration system in Octopus Deploy.